Speakers:

 The effects of PA98-28 ("An Act Concerning Electric Restructuring") are only on the generators, and CT power plants have now been sold off.
 Upgrading the "Sooty Six" (Norwalk, Bridgeport, New Haven, Middletown, Devon, and Montville) was not moved forward last legislative session, when the Governor vetoed legislation (to assure that our region would not run out of power and have a California-style shortfall over the summer of 2001).
 Right now, the efficiency of the six named existing plants is at a 30% level; upgraded would bring it to @50%.
 For comparison, more advanced technology (cogeneration plants) can be @80% effective in not spewing carbon emissions into the atmosphere.

-PA98-28 passed).
-Future demand in CT is growing, and nuclear
+Future demand in CT is growing, and nuclear energy facilities,

-facilities, now supplying 36% of the State's energy, will be providing
+now supplying 36% of the State's energy, will be providing 21%

-21% in a few years.
-Where will the new energy come from?
+in a few years.
+Where will the new energy come

-national eneregy policy is another way to answer the question and help
+is another way to answer the question and help solve the

 Stay tuned!

-the invited guest speakers are (and we note that Dr. Patton appeared in
+speakers are (and we note that Dr. Patton appeared in Westport